NJBLAGA/NathanBlaga_T2A2/README.md

   add_foreign_key "line_items", "carts"
   add_foreign_key "line_items", "listings"
 end

 ```

+**Users/Admin:**

-- **Users/Admin:** Utilising the devise gem, the users and admins table reflects their original desgin shown in the above ERD.
+Utilising the devise gem, the users and admins table reflects their original desgin shown in the above ERD.
 However after the first sprint, it was decided to change the foreign key of admin_id into a boolean.
 Used as a "switch", the boolean allows an admin to toggle it on to assign another user as an admin.

+**Listings:**

-- **Listings:** The listings kept the same structure its ERD counterpart had, only difference is its image_id was removed, and through active storage and and image is attached to each listing through a blob_id.
+The listings kept the same structure its ERD counterpart had, only difference is its image_id was removed, and through active storage and and image is attached to each listing through a blob_id.
 An listing has one image attached, and an image belongs to one listing.

+**Active_storage_blobs:**

-- **Active_storage_blobs:** Through active storage, this table was created to store all images uploaded by users, and indexes blob_id to the listings they are attached to.
+Through active storage, this table was created to store all images uploaded by users, and indexes blob_id to the listings they are attached to.

+**Carts/Line_items:**

-- **Carts/Line_items:** The Carts table was spilt into two separate tables; carts and line items.
+The Carts table was spilt into two separate tables; carts and line items.
 The Cart table holds user carts(wish lists) and houses the line items.
 The Line_items table contain one attribute of quantity which is assigned to the copies of listings placed within one line item.
 It then has foreign keys to the listings and cart id.

+**Conversations/Messages:**

-- **Conversations/Messages:**  The Conversation table retains its sender_id and recipient_id yet removed the foreign key to users table, which was added to the messages table.
+ The Conversation table retains its sender_id and recipient_id yet removed the foreign key to users table, which was added to the messages table.
 When the conversations controller is called to create a new conversation, it assign the current user with the sender_id and the other user with a recipient_id.
 The messages table then holds the actual body of text exchanged each time by the two users, with foreign keys referencing users and conversations table.
 This allows the message model to effectively and efficiently query the database base don those two indexes.

 ### **Model Relationships**

 Below are all model relationships present in Workout Jungle's source code.

-- **User:**
+**User:**

 Similar to th ERD, the user model has a many listings association, as in a user can have zero to many listings on the site.
 Due to the dependent: destroy, if a user is ,deleted from the database, then all their associated listings will be deleted as well.
 This prevents any orphan listings being left behind.

   ```r
   has_many :listings, dependent: :destroy
   ```

-- **Listing:**
+**Listing:**

   The listing model shows us that a listing belongs to one user, and making it optional means a user may have zero to many listings, the relationship does not require a user to have a minimum of one listing.

   A listing has one attached image which allows a user to attach an image every time they wish to post a new listing.
-Every time a listing is called due to this association, we can fetch the associated image belonging to that listing as well.
+Every listing has an image id relating to the active_storage_attachments table.
+Within this table each attachment contains a blob_id that references the active_storage_blobs table.
+This table contains all images pertaining to Workout Jungle.
+Every time a listing is called due to this association, we can fetch the associated image belonging to that listing through these relationships.

-  A listing has many line_items refers to the idea that a listing can belong to multiple carts9wish lists).
+  A listing has many line_items refers to  a listing can belong to multiple carts(wish lists).
 If a user adds a particular listing to their cart, it does not prevent another user from adding it to their cart.

   ```r
     belongs_to :user, optional: true